laher/git-wary/README.md

 ## Setup

+Add the following to ~/.bash_profile (or ~/.zshrc, etc):

 `export PATH=path/to/git-wary:$PATH`

 ## Alternative approach

-This is the equivalent of the following.
-Note that it doesn't lend itself well to situations where you plan a release before releasing it.
+The following workflow is roughly equivalent to git-wary.

 ```
 git checkout release/1.2.3